 Have you ever been scammed?
-I remember that one time I almost got scammed as an Event Planner.
+Probably so as CNBC reports scams cheat older Americans out of almost $3 Billion a year.
+Therefore, I’m certain the number rises when you consider other age groups.
+I remember one time someone approached me in an effort to scam a DC Event Planner.
 Yes it almost happened to me, but through street smarts, I dodged that bullet.

 Let me explain what happened to me in hopes of saving you from dealing with the results of a scam.

 A “groom” by the name of Daniel Matt contacted me for wedding planning services in the Washington, DC area.
 Here’s what he told me, yes straight from the liar’s mouth.

 “Due to my busy schedule I want a Washington, DC Event Planner in regards of my upcoming 10th wedlock anniversary.
 It’s coming up in December 10th and I don’t want the party to be at my house.
 I am having a lot of stress about this event and I want you to please cater for this event for me.
 Also, I do believe that you will do me a lovely party and thrill my guest to the best of your ability.

 Food and drinks for the guest as I do not know what the guests might choose for their meals and drinks.
 I will have to leave that for you, but it shouldn’t be more than my budget.

 I’d prefer a DJ and would like R&B and Jazz music.